There are two kinds of muffins, English ones, and American muffins.

 Remove the muffin mould from the oven, leave for five minutes.

 Demould the muffins.
 I beat the mould lightly on the worktop until the muffins jump loose.

 Place the muffins on a cake-rack to cool.

 You can eat the muffins either warm or cooled to room temperature.
 These muffins are sweet.
 Serve them as dessert with cinnamon icecream or a warm chocolate sauce.
 But speculaas muffins are also excellent at breakfast, or with your coffee.

-To keep muffins
+How to keep muffins

 When the muffins are cooled completely, you can store them in a box for a day or two.
 But they are best when eaten fresh.

-Spice mix for Speculaas - In the Netherlands you can buy the spices for speculaas premixed.
+In the Netherlands you can buy the spices for speculaas premixed.
 I doubt whether that is the case elsewhere in the world.
 So here you have a mixture to make yourself: Take cinnamon, nutmeg, cloves, white pepper, ginger and cardamom (everything powdered) in a ratio of 8:2:2:1:1:1 (whether you use grams, teaspoons or tablespoons, the proportions must be the same).
 The used spices betray the age of the recipe for speculaas: this combination of spices can be found in many fifteenth century recipes.

 Recipe for Dutch muffins for Sinterklaas